AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Evaluation and Case Studies

 \subsection{Attacks on Diverse Cache/Attack Configurations}

 The flexibility of the cache simulator allows us to study diverse cache and attack configurations more easily.
-To evaluate how effective the RL agent can be across a broad range of environments, we tested {\acronym} under many different cache and attacker/victim configurations shown in Table~\ref{tab:action_space}.
-These environments use the (true) LRU replacement algorithm by default.
-Note that the attacker/victim configuration limits the feasible attacks in the environment.
+To evaluate how effective the RL agent can be across a broad range of environments, we tested {\acronym} under many different cache and attack/victim program configurations shown in Table~\ref{tab:action_space}.
+These environments use the (true) LRU replacement policy by default.
+Note that the attack/victim program configuration limits the feasible attacks in the environment.
 For example, if the environment does not allow the cache flush instruction, the flush+reload attack is not possible.
-If there is no shared address space, flush+reload or evict+reload is not feasible.
-The expected attack categories for each configuration are also listed in Table~\ref{tab:action_space}.
+If there is no shared address, flush+reload or evict+reload is not feasible.
+The expected attack category for each config are listed in Table~\ref{tab:action_space}.

-The RL agent could successfully find working attack sequences for all configurations we tested.
+The RL agent can successfully find working attack sequences for all configurations we tested.
 Table~\ref{tab:action_space} shows one example attack sequence for each configuration that was automatically found by the RL agent.
 The RL-generated attack sequences vary for different environment configurations and cover a range of known attack categories, including prime+probe, flush+reload, and evict+reload.
-For configuration 1 and 3-7, we use the MLP model for the RL agent.
-For configuration 2 and 8-14, we use a Transformer model in {RLMeta} framework.
+We use the Transformer model in {RLMeta} framework for all these configurations.